Manuel Murillo Toro: Second Presidency

 Murillo ran a second time for President of Colombia in the general election of 1872, representing the Colombian Liberal Party.
 He was aided in part by the Conservative party.
 Murillo had two other opponents, Manuel Mallarino and Julián Trujillo Largacha.
 Murillo won the election and was elected president for the 1872-1874 presidential term.
 In winning this election, Murillo became the first civilian to be elected President of Colombia for a second time.

 Later career

 His successor to the Presidency, Santiago Pérez de Manosalbas, although belonging to the opposite party, sent him as Envoy Extraordinary and Minister Plenipotentiary to Venezuela to arrange the pending question of boundaries according to the proposal of Guzman Blanco.
 As Murillo controverted with great ability on all the points that were brought up by the Venezuelan commissioner, no treaty could be agreed on.
 Murillo was again elected senator in 1878, and occupied his seat in the next session of congress, but sickness prevented him from attending in 1880, and he died in the same year.

-Mayor accomplishments
+Major accomplishments

 Murillo sponsored, supported and enacted legislation to bring into law the rights of freedom of religion, freedom of assembly and freedom of the press.
 He also established the National Press and Telegraph Institute and the National Cartography Institute.